ivan-kleshnin/paqmind-mantine-contentlayer/content/blog/disappointment-in-go.md

 And, sorry, I don't buy the argument that generics are an "Advanced Feature".
 Unlike HKTs or conditional types, generics is just an abstraction one level above the ground.

-> To not bloat the post I've found a good article from a person who spent much more time with the language:
+To not bloat the post I can share a good article from a guy who spent much more time learning Go:

+> Golang is not a good language.
 > <cite>https://xetera.dev/thoughts-on-go/</cite>

-I largely agree with its message, except maybe the conclusion to "use Rust" – because it's a language of a different niche.
+I largely agree with the message except, maybe, the final recommendation to "use Rust" – as it's a language of a different niche.

 I can see how Deno will expand and outcompete Go which, at this point, is just a more civilised Ruby.
 RoR developers switching to Go at least make sense (dynamic -> static types).
 It's much harder to